-The NPPF describes windfall housing sites as, 'Sites which have not been specifically identified as available in the Local Plan process'.
-They normally comprise previously-developed sites that have unexpectedly become available.
+- 55. The National Planning Policy Framework describes 'Windfall Sites' as "Sites which have not been specifically identified as available in the Local Plan process.
+They normally comprise previouslydeveloped sites that have unexpectedly become available". - 56.
 In the past, such sites have made use of underused or redundant buildings and have made a significant contribution to the town's housing numbers.
 This is a trend which is expected to continue.
-Though these sites are not identified, the relatively high land values in the town coupled with the level of vacant and inappropriately located land and buildings, including some sites in employment use (see employment section), mean that windfall sites have the potential to provide a modest source of housing and other forms of development.
+Though these sites are not identified, the relatively high land values in the town coupled with the level of vacant and inappropriately located land and buildings, including some sites in employment use (see employment section), mean that windfall sites have the potential to provide a modest source of housing and other forms of development. - 57.
 Consultation shows that the community is generally supportive of such windfall housing development, where it is within the built-up part of Dronfield, otherwise suitable in scale location, harmonises with the existing character and help meet need a local need.
-The community value the rural setting of the town and would like to see opportunities for development on brownfield sites fully utilised prior to approval of development on greenfield sites.
+Further, that development on greenfield sites is strongly discouraged in favour of building on brownfield sites.